Friday, 2 April 2021

 "So you don't support Irish home rule?" the man asked rhetorically.

 Will gave another snort; he was getting good at them.
 "Who does apart from deluded bogtrotters?...
-The Irish Republic will not survive six months.
+The Irish Free State will not survive six months.
 Independence?
 They don't understand what that even means!
 This time next year they would be begging us to reconquer them, if we would not have done so already...
 Excuse me."
 He left the circle of mourners and walked across the garden, which was spacious and well kept.
 He looked at his father.
 Francis Ursall was sitting on a velvet chair by a table.
 Beside him stood a half-finished bottle of red wine.
 Francis looked up and met his son's eyes briefly and nodded without a smile.
 His gaze then returned to where it had been before.
 Will followed it and saw Cassius Dewlove.
 The debonair tutor was holding court with a group of enchanted men and women.
 He was always like that, drawing in attention like bees to a honey pot.
 Will rolled his eyes and entered the backdoor of the house in which he was staying.
 It was a large detached stone construction, typical of middle class suburban Rotterdam; and it was the home of his great-aunt Gertrude.
 He climbed the stairs to the upper floor and was about to enter his guestroom when he saw his younger brother standing by the door of his own guestroom.
 He was trembling and his face looked as if it had been bled of all its colour.
 His eyes were blank and his eyelids were lowered.
 He was holding a ragged piece of paper in his hand that looked old.
 Will stopped and turned to him.
 "Are you alright, Robin?"

 Robin jolted as if he had been daydreaming.
 "What?...
 Yes I'm fine."